Most people who are diagnosed with multiple sclerosis initially have the relapsing-remitting form (RRMS). Over time, this can change.

 Medication isn’t the only way to manage SPMS.
 Lifestyle changes can be helpful, too.

 Exercise and physical therapy may help improve your mobility and reduce pain.
-Time management strategies can help you avoid fatigue.
-And cooling devices can help prevent you from feeling too hot.
+Time management strategies can help you avoid fatigue, while cooling devices can also ease symptoms.

 SPMS can be managed with medications.
 These treatments may focus on modifying the course of the disease or treating specific symptoms.